 Which course is better?
 Which one has more to offer?

 At the end of this comparison review, you will know which prep course will best fulfill your needs as you prepare for your SAT.
 We’ll do this by looking into each course’s content, ease of use, and value for money.

 Kaplan vs The Princeton Review SAT: The Basics

-Kaplan and The Princeton Review are two household names when it comes to standardized test preparations.
+Kaplan and The Princeton Review are two household names when it comes to regulated test preparations.
 Throughout the years, they have remained as two of the most respected test prep companies in the country.

 From a general perspective, I can say that Kaplan and The Princeton Review both offer the essentials of a prep course: live courses, study materials, tutoring services, and online platforms.
 The two courses, however, are different in style and pricing.